oktetlabs/test-environment/CONTRIBUTING.md

    type changes)
  - addition of function attributes, such as `format` or `deprecated`

+#### Trailer order

+The order of trailers is not rigidly fixed, but it must reflect to some extent the development process of a patch.
+In particular:

+ - the trailers that describe the substance of a patch must come first --- these are issue-referencing trailers (e.g. `OL-Redmine-Id`), `Link`, `Fixes`, `Breaks`; the relative order of trailers within this group is not specified;
+ - tribute trailers `Suggested-by` and `Reported-by`;
+ - then `Signed-off-by` and `Co-developed-by` must come; the order of these trailers must reflect the history of contributions, that is, the most recent contributor must be mentioned last;
+ - and at last `Reviewed-by`, `Acked-by` and `Tested-by` must come, again reflecting the timeline of the review process -- the most recent reviewer must be mentioned last.

+Note that all `*-by` trailers should always come together, not separated by other trailers.

+If a patch is a result of a joint effort of several parties, the latter two blocks may be interleaved, e.g. first come the author(s) of the original patch, then internal reviewers of the first party, then co-authors from the second party and then final reviewers.

+In all cases the very last `Signed-off-by` must be either from the patch author or from the patch committer.

 #### Example

     component: fix segmentation fault on invalid input